Eugene Yelchin

-His novel Breaking Stalin's Nose was awarded a Newbery Honor in 2012.
-The Assassination of Brangwain Spurge he co-authored with M. T. Anderson was named National Book Award Finalist for Young People's Literature in 2018.
+Eugene Yelchin (born Yevgeny Arkadievich Yelchin, Евгений Аркадьевич Ельчин, born October 18, 1956) is a Russian-American artist best known as an illustrator and writer of books for children and young adults.
+Yelchin is a National Book Award finalist for The Assassination of Brangwain Spurge co-authored with M. T. Anderson and the recipient of Newbery Honor for Breaking Stalin's Nose.
+He received Sydney Taylor Award for The Genius Under the Table, Golden Kite Award for The Haunting of Falcon House, Crystal Kite Award for illustrating Won Ton, National Jewish Book Award for illustrating The Rooster Prince of Breslov, and Tomie DePaola Award from the Society of Children Books Writers and Illustrators.
+His books were named Best Books of the Year by the New York Times, People Magazine, Wall Street Journal, Washington Post, Boston Globe, Publishers Weekly, Kirkus Reviews, Horn Book, USA Today, Amazon, NPR, School Library Journal, and others.

 His nephew was actor Anton Yelchin.

 Education and early career

-Yelchin was born in Leningrad, Russia, to a Jewish family.
+Yelchin was born in Saint Petersburg, (Leningrad), Russia, to a Jewish family.
 In 1979, Yelchin graduated from Leningrad State Theater Academy.

 From 1979 to 1983 he designed sets and costumes for leading Russian theater companies including Alexandrinsky (Pushkin's) Theater and Akimov Comedy Theater in Leningrad.

-In 1979–80, with a group of peers from the Theater Academy he co-founded Tomsk Children's Theater in Siberia.
+In 1980, with a group of peers from the Theater Academy he co-founded Tomsk Children's Theater in Siberia.

-In 1983 Yelchin emigrated to the United States.
-In 1988 Yelchin graduated from the Southern California Film School in Los Angeles and began directing TV commercials and illustrating advertising campaigns.
+In 1983, Yelchin emigrated to the United States.
+In 1988, Yelchin graduated from the Southern California Film School in Los Angeles and began directing TV commercials and illustrating advertising campaigns.

 Books for children

 In 2006 at the Society of Children's Books Writers and Illustrators conference Yelchin received Tomie DePaola Illustration Award and began writing and illustrating books for children.

-His books have been published by Scholastic Press, Henry Holt, HarperCollins, Simon & Schuster, Roaring Brook Press, Candlewick Press, Clarion Books and Harcourt.
-They were translated into French, Italian, Japanese, Russian, Spanish, Chinese, Korean, Turkish, Romanian, Estonian, and Polish.
+His books have been published by Scholastic Press, Macmillan Publishers, HarperCollins, Simon & Schuster, Roaring Brook Press, Candlewick Press, and Houghton Mifflin Harcourt.
+They have been translated into French, Italian, Japanese, Russian, Spanish, Chinese, Korean, Turkish, Romanian, Estonian, and Polish.

 Selected awards

+In 2021 The Genius Under the Table: Growing Up Behind the Iron Curtain was awarded the Association of Jewish Libraries Sydney Taylor Honor Award.

 In 2018 The Assassination of Brangwain Spurge he co-authored with Matthew Tobin Anderson was named National Book Award Finalist.

 In 2012 Breaking Stalin's Nose, a middle grade novel that he wrote and illustrated received the Newbery Honor.

 In 2010 his illustrations for The Rooster Prince of Breslov received a National Jewish Book Award.

 In 2017 his novel The Haunting of Falcon House received Society of Children's Books Writers and Illustrators’ Golden Kite Award.

 In 2011 Won Ton: A Cat Tale Told in Haiku that he illustrated received Society of Children's Books Writers and the Golden Kite Award.